 Elasticated Waist Skirts

-A layered skirt is delightful, but an elastic waist layer skirt is even better.
-Throw it on quick, and your outfit is nearly complete.
-It’s easy to wear and easy to make!
+Layered skirts are delightful, but an elastic-waist layer skirt is even better.
+Throw it on quickly, and your outfit is nearly complete.

 Check out the elastic layered skirt patterns below.

 First, decide on a pattern design.
 Select one that works best for your shape and size.
 Then, highlight your best features and minimize your least favorite.